nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Expected Output in the Result Display Box: Display the number of roles found.

-Expected Output in the Role List Box: Display roles that has either `analyst` or `software` in its name.
+Expected Output in the Role List Box: Only display roles that has either `analyst` or `software` in its name.

 3. Test case: `name software`<br>
-   Expected: One role is displayed.

 Expected Output in the Result Display Box: Display the number of roles found.

-Expected Output in the Role List Box: Display roles that has `software` in its name.
+Expected Output in the Role List Box: Only display roles that has `software` in its name.

 5. Test case: `name`<br>

 Expected Output in the Result Display Box: Error message displayed.
 Details on how to properly use the `name` command is included.

+Expected Output in the Role List Box: No changes.

+### Finding by Company

+**Prerequisites:** There are at least 2 roles in the Role List Box - one must have its company as `Tampines Street`, and the other must have its company as `Mega Soft`.

+2. Test case: `company tampines soft`<br>

+Expected Output in the Result Display Box: Display the number of roles found.

+Expected Output in the Role List Box: Only display roles that has either `tampines` or `soft` in its company.

+3. Test case: `company tampines`<br>

+Expected Output in the Result Display Box: Display the number of roles found.

+Expected Output in the Role List Box: Only display roles that has `tampines` in its company.

+5. Test case: `company`<br>

+Expected Output in the Result Display Box: Error message displayed.
+Details on how to properly use the `company` command is included.

+Expected Output in the Role List Box: No changes.

+### Finding by tags

+**Prerequisites:** There are at least 2 roles in the Role List Box - one must have one of its tags as `Applied`, and the other must have one of its tags as `Offered`.

+2. Test case: `tag applied offered`<br>

+Expected Output in the Result Display Box: Display the number of roles found.

+Expected Output in the Role List Box: Only display roles that has either `applied` or `offered` in its company.

+3. Test case: `tag applied`<br>

+Expected Output in the Result Display Box: Display the number of roles found.

+Expected Output in the Role List Box: Only display roles that has `applied` in its company.

+5. Test case: `tag`<br>

+Expected Output in the Result Display Box: Error message displayed.
+Details on how to properly use the `tag` command is included.

 Expected Output in the Role List Box: No changes.